 LPP 3.3 requires fauna to be removed in accordance with a Fauna Management Plan within a maximum of three weeks once fencing is erected.
 In Administration's experience, three weeks is sufficient time for fauna to be relocated.
 As the provisions of LPP 3.3 are not statutory or binding, proponents can engage with Administration on a case-by-case basis if, in the unlikely event, three weeks is insufficient time to relocate fauna.
+In order to reflect this in the Policy, clause 2.3. of the policy is recommended to be amended to reflect that the period could be extended with the agreement of the City and through the Fauna Management Plan approval process.

-Given the previous review of LPP 3.3 was recent, Administration does not consider that the policy requires substantial modifications at the present time.
+Given the previous review of LPP 3.3 was recent, Administration does not consider that the Policy requires substantial modifications at the present time.
 However, Administration is recommending that the following minor modifications be made:

-- The presentation of the LPP 3.3 document be modified to be more consistent with other local planning policies and to incorporate the City's new logo; - Including a 'policy development' statement, to identify that LPP 3.3 was prepared under the provisions of the deemed provisions; and - Specifying a review date that is four years after Council formally considers this matter.
+- Clause 2.3 be amended as outlined above to reflect the longer period that can be agreed to by the City through the Fauna Management Plan process; - The presentation of the LPP 3.3 document be modified to be more consistent with other local planning policies and to incorporate the City's new logo; - Including a 'policy development' statement, to identify that LPP 3.3 was prepared under the provisions of the deemed provisions; and - Specifying a review date that is four years after Council formally considers this matter.